llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   for a single variable *v*.
     * OpenACC 2.7 sec.
 2.9.11 L1580-1581 specifies this restriction
-      for *exp* `reduction` on nested constructs, but it doesn't discuss the case where sibling `loop` constructs specify conflicting gang reductions.
+      for *exp* `reduction` on nested constructs, but it doesn't discuss the case where sibling `acc loop` constructs specify conflicting gang reductions.
 * Variable type restrictions for `reduction` are specified in `README-OpenACC-status.md` as that is a highly user-visible issue.